Focus on Libraries: 2020 Vision

 - Survey Says… : Effective Survey Design for Evaluation and Research — Dr. Jesse Klein: Surveys are popular in academic libraries for improving services, spaces, and collections.
 This workshop brings survey design “back to basics.”
 Participants will leave with survey questions useful for research and/or evaluation at their institutions.

 - Insight is 20/20: Considering Undergraduate Perceptions of Information Literacy to Improve Library Instruction — Hunter Murphy: This session will outline recent undergraduate perceptions of library instruction.
 It will feature survey results and offer tips, tools, and strategies to improve information literacy experiences.
-The recording for this session will not be available until December 1, 2020, due to the forthcoming publication of the research results.

 Please visit our sponsors: